vmware-tanzu-learning/cnd-practices-series/abstract.md

     -   Streams
     -   Batch (in a Cloud Native friendly way)

-Putting things together (200 series)
+Putting things together (200 series) - Evolve a codebase from greenfield to post day 2 ops

-TBD
+- See [PAL Tracker Evolution](https://github.com/platform-acceleration-lab/pal-tracker-evolution#readme), each release is a workshop to apply fundamentals principles.

 The series provides foundational background to best leverage Tanzu Developer Center Spring, Spring Boot or Kubernetes content, as well as